ferozk0333/ferozk0333.github.io/README.md

 - **Visual Communication & Presentation** – Created and managed an art vlog (artsbyferoz.com) featuring 25+ exclusive artworks, demonstrating proficiency in different painting techniques and mediums

 ---
-_Explore more of my creative side, including presentation slides, additional projects, and more at my [Complete Portfolio](https://ferozk0333.github.io/Portfolio-Website/)._
+_Explore more of my creative side, including presentation slides, additional projects, and more at my [360 Portfolio](https://ferozk0333.github.io/Portfolio-Website/)._